TheNathannator/HIDrogen/README.md

 After installation, this package integrates and operates on its own.
 No manual initialization is required.

-### Notes

-As part of supporting HID devices properly, devices that come from the native backend under the `Linux` interface are automatically disabled.

 ### Dependencies

 This project relies on the hidraw version of hidapi for input, along with libudev for device connection/disconnection monitoring.
 By installing this package, your project will become dependent on them as well on Linux.
 On distributions that use `apt`, the following commands should do the trick: